quantum-realm-games/quantum-forge-unity-package/Documentation~/docfx_project/articles/advanced-topics.md

 ## Advanced Quantum Concepts

 ### Entanglement
 Entanglement is a phenomenon where the state of a quantum system cannot be described by the states of its individual components.
-In Quantum Forge, you can create entanglement between properties using:
+In <span class="brand-font">Quantum Forge</span>, you can create entanglement between properties using:

 - **Predicates**: Apply quantum operations conditionally
 - **NCycle**: Entangle two quantum properties